ipstaqz/ipstaqz/README.md

 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/Namiko_Blue)

+[im too lazy to update this sh--, so i'll do nothing]
 ## About:
 Maybe while you are watching this you are wondering “What the hell is ipstaqz and where did this guy come from”, well, this is a good opportunity to let you know who I really am.